Age and health concerns about Joe Biden: Congressional investigations

 In May 2025, the House Oversight committee, led by Republican Representative James Comer, announced that it had begun an investigation into Biden's health and mental fitness while in office.
 The investigation is focused on the use of an autopen to sign certain pieces of legislation and executive orders.
 Comer has asked a series of former White House aides to appear for transcribed interviews.

 That same month, Senate Republicans announced plans to launch their own investigation into Biden's cognitive abilities while in office.
 Republican Senator Ron Johnson, the chair of the Senate Permanent Subcommittee on Investigations, announced on May 21, 2025, that he was launching an investigation into former President Biden's health while in office and that his staff had written letters to more than two dozen top Biden administration officials requesting interviews with them.
 Republican Senators Eric Schmitt and John Cornyn scheduled a first-of-its-kind Senate Judiciary Committee hearing on the subject of Biden's mental fitness while in office for June 18, 2025.
 Cornyn also wrote a letter to Attorney General Pam Bondi urging a Department of Justice investigation into Biden's health.
 In June, Cornyn sought congressional testimony from Original Sin authors Jake Tapper and Alex Thompson for the hearing on Biden's health.

 On June 5, 2025, Comer subpoenaed Biden's White House physician, Kevin O'Connor, to appear for a deposition later in the month.
 On June 10, it was reported that four senior Biden White House aides Neera Tanden, Anthony Bernal, Ashley Williams, and Annie Tomasini, all agreed to testify to the House Oversight Committee as part of its probe into Biden's health while in office.
 On June 18, 2025, Republicans on the Senate Judiciary Committee brought in three witnesses for the hearing on Biden's mental fitness while in office.
 On June 27, 2025, Comer sent out letters to former Biden White House Chief of Staff Jeff Zients, former Press Secretary Karine Jean-Pierre, former White House spokesmen Ian Sams, and former senior deputy Press Secretary Andrew Bates as part of the investigation into Biden's health demanding they appear before the panel for transcribed interviews.

 On July 9, 2025, O'Connor declined to answer questions during a closed-door deposition with the House Oversight Committee for their probe into Biden's mental fitness, invoking his Fifth Amendment right.
 On July 16, 2025, Bernal invoked the Fifth Amendment and declined to answer questions from House Republicans investigating President Biden's mental state and use of the autopen while in office.
 On September 18, 2025, Zients told congressional investigators that Joe Biden's decision-making slowed during his time as president and that his ability to remember dates and names worsened over time.
-Also, Zients testified that after President Biden's debate performance last year, he advised the president's physician, Dr. Kevin O'Connor, to perform a comprehensive medical examination, which included a cognitive test.
+Also, Zients testified that after President Biden's debate performance last year, he advised the president's physician, Kevin O'Connor, to perform a comprehensive medical examination, which included a cognitive test.